Showdown time WooCommerce Vs Magento: Nuts and Bolts

 - It’s not compatible with the larger application with a higher maintenance

-- Maybe there are chances of plugin conflicting with one another
+- Maybe there are chances of plugins conflicting with one another

 - It requires self-hosting & constant updates of core plugins